Starting a podcast without launching one with Tristan Pelligrino

 Podcasts are more than just another check box

-But we like to flip the script there and say, you know, a podcast is really a forum to have conversations with people in your space.
+But we like to flip the script there and say you know a podcast is really a forum to have conversations with people in your space.
 They could be solo episodes where you’re sharing your own perspective in a creative way.
-But a lot of times where we start with companies is, is building on interviews or conversations that they’re having internally.
+But a lot of times where we start with companies is building on interviews or conversations that they’re having internally.